JacobChunn/PDFTLDR/README.md

 ### TECH STACK

-- React with Tailwind CSS
+- Tailwind CSS
 - Next.js with Typescript
 - Vercel for deployment
 - Postgres for database
+- Cypress for unit testing

+NOTE: While Cypress is normally a end-to-end testing framework, we used it for unit testing since it worked better with files than alternatives such as Jest